Living With Myeloma

 - Canada Virtual Hospice offers resources nationwide, including resources to specific, often underserved communities, which may prove useful.

-- These directories for Death Doula programs in BC may also be helpful (not reviewed/endorsed by Canadian Cancer Society): Death Doula Network BC and End of Life Doula Assoc.
+- Death Doula programs in BC may also be helpful (not reviewed/endorsed by Canadian Cancer Society): Death Doula Network BC and End of Life Doula Assoc.
 BC

 - BC Cancer Agency